evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATIC+/_index.md

 The Mercedes-AMG EQS 53 4MATIC+ has a maximum power of 484KW (658hp).
 The total torque is 858nm.
 The 0-100km/h sprint (0-62mph) is performed in 3,8 seconds.
 The top speed is 220 kph.

+If you are not happy enough with the standard performance, you can add the AMG Dynamic Plus performance option.
+Then the numbers are improved.
+The Mercedes-AMG EQS 53 4MATIC+ has a maximum power of 560KW (761hp).
+The total torque is 1020nm.
+The 0-100km/h sprint (0-62mph) is performed in 3,4 seconds.
+The top speed is 250 kph.

 ## Battery, range, and charging

 The battery has a gross capacity of 120kWh and a net capacity of 107,8kWh, meaning you have 12,2kWh reserved as a buffer for protection.
 (10,2%).
 The range varies based on the equipment trim.
 Based on the WLTP standard test, the range varies from 570km to 513km, depending on the equipment.
 The consumption is between 18,9kWh/100km for the basic version and 21,0kWh/100km for the top trim version for the WLTP standard test.